Shri10-varshni/chronos-task-management/README.md

 Microservices Architecture: Each feature is encapsulated in its own service.

-Containerization with Docker: All services are containerized for easy local deployment.

 Asynchronous Communication: Microservices communicate asynchronously using RabbitMQ and Redis.

 JWT Authentication: Secure access using token-based authentication